camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 ````

-Then, one service task simulator per service task and one for the user task.
+Then, one service task simulator is used per service task, and one is used for the user task.

 ````json
 [